IT4Kids/easypie/README.md

 # Easypie

 Easypie is a small IDE for writing games with Pygame.
-It aims to implement real-time feedback on the current scene and only needs 2 buttons.
+It aims to implement real-time feedback on the current scene.
+It only needs 2 buttons.
 Start, and Stop.
 Simple is the new black.

-Check the screenshots below to get a feel for the IDE.

 <span><img src="https://github.com/FynnMazurkiewicz/easypie/blob/master/screenshots/MZK.png" width="336" height="189">
 <img src="https://github.com/FynnMazurkiewicz/easypie/blob/master/screenshots/fullscreen_pong.png" width="336" height="189">